 Spanning over 700 acres of area, and housing 22 water bodies inside it, Chittorgarh fort is perched upon a hill that’s 180 meters high.
 The fort was at its full glory under the rule of famous rulers like Bahadur Shah and Maharana Udai Singh.

-4. Mehrangarh Fort in Jodhpur, Rajasthan – The charm of the Blue City
+4. Mehrangarh Fort, Jodhpur – Charm Of The Blue City

 Standing strong and tall above the Blue City Jodhpur, Mehrangarh Fort has its history dating back to 1460, when Rao Jodha commissioned its construction.
 Like other forts in Rajasthan, it is a treat to the eyes.
 It it also listed among the top tourist places in Jodhpur.

-5. Jaisalmer Fort in Jaisalmer, Rajasthan – The Golden Fort
+5. Jaisalmer Fort, Jaisalmer – The Golden Fort

 Jaisalmer Fort, also known as Sonar Quila or the Golden Fort, dominates the landscape of the city as it sits on a hill.
 And the name comes from the beige color of the fort which complements the sandy Thar Desert.
 It was built in 1156 AD, and until the British Raj, the fort was used as a refuge for the travelers of the Silk Route.